 Marcus Bernard, MS, PhD

-Marcus Bernard is the Director of the Federation of Southern Cooperatives Land Assistance Fund.
+Marcus Bernard is an Associate Professor of Agricultural Economics and Rural Sociology at the College of Agriculture, Communities, and the Environment at Kentucky State University.
 Bernard focuses on improving the quality of life for Black Belt communities through economic development, health, and opportunities for youth in agriculture.
 At the University of Kentucky, his PhD work focused on the Black Belt region and Black farmers.
 For his MS, which he received from NC A&T SU, his research focused on health care across the 12 state Black Belt Region.

 Veronica Womack, PhD, MPA

 Veronica Womack is a researcher of the Black Belt region and the American South and has gained international recognition for her work.
 A skilled professor and researcher, she has taught all levels of students in political science and public administration.
 She received both her MPA and PhD - Political Science - from the University of Alabama.
 She authored a book on the region and has a host of other publications on the subject.

 Tracy McCurty, Esq. is the Executive Director of the Black Belt Justice Center, a legal and advocacy organization dedicated to preserving and regenerating African American farmlands and land-based livelihoods through effective legal representation, advocacy, and community education.
 McCurty has served as a legal advocate on issues disparately impacting rural communities, particularly those focusing on multigenerational farm families living in the rural South.